Amritpalsingh0007/Data2Modler/ReadMe.txt

 Step #2 - 'npm i mongoose' for mongodb driver. run this command in data2modler-api folder

-Step #3 - after installing mongoose you will have to write code for making model for example :
+Step #3 - after installing mongoose you will have to write code for making model inside nameofmodel.model.js in models folders (if folder is not created then just create and add files for model) for example :
             const mongoose = require("mongoose");

             const usersSchema = mongoose.Schema({